-- One $300 award for a paper or project of any length from a 100- or 200-level Wellesley College course
+- Up to two $500 awards for a paper or project of any length from a 100- or 200-level Wellesley College course

-- One $300 award for a paper or project in any course from a First Year student
+- Up to two $500 awards for a paper or project in any course from a First Year student

-- One $750 award for a paper or project of any length from a Wellesley College individual or independent study (250s or 350s)
+- Up to two $1000 awards for a paper or project of any length from a Wellesley College individual or independent study (250s or 350s)

 In this age of electronic information, research has become a more complicated process.
 Sources may be in paper or microfilm, on the Web, or in other electronic formats.
 Evaluating these sources takes increasing time and effort.
 This award was created to reward those students who take the time to develop a thoughtful, methodical, and scholarly approach to the research needed for their papers and projects, as well as to encourage students to develop good research techniques.

 - Eligible papers/projects must have been completed during the previous calendar year.
-For the 2019 award, papers/projects must have been completed during Spring or Fall semester 2018.
-Each student or team may submit only one paper/project per award year.
-Each paper/project may only be submitted once.
+For the 2022 award, papers/projects must have been completed during Spring, Summer, or Fall semester 2021.

-- All submissions must be accompanied by a letter of support from the faculty member who taught the course for which the paper/project is submitted.
+- All submissions must be accompanied by a completed Faculty Evaluation Form from the instructor who taught the course for which the paper/project is submitted.
 [FAQ for faculty].

 Successful projects will: